-Four possible sources of water (variants) were identified: drilled wells, drainage galleries, surface water, and tapping of existing mains.
-Each water supply system comprises the following main elements: intake (depending on source), pumping station, conveyance pipeline, treatment and disinfection (chlorination) plant, water storage reservoir, and distribution pipelines to public water points.
-Generally pumping stations, treatment and chlorination plants were provided as packaged plants in insulated housings, while water storage reservoirs are constructed from pressed steel sections.
+Each water system comprised the following main elements: intake (depending on source), pumping station, conveyance pipeline, treatment and disinfection (chlorination) plant, water storage reservoir, and distribution pipelines to public water points.
+For each scheme, four possible sources of water were identified: drilled wells, drainage galleries, surface water, and tapping of existing mains.
+Pumping stations and treatment and chlorination plants generally were provided as packaged plants in insulated housings, while water storage reservoirs were constructed from pressed steel sections.